Fierce Protection with Restraining Orders in New Jersey

 How quickly will the restraining order take effect?
 How long will it last?

-Both temporary and final restraining orders take effect immediately after a judge enters them.
+Temporary and final restraining orders take effect immediately after a judge enters them.
 A temporary restraining order lasts until the hearing to determine whether to make the order permanent.
-If the court decides that you presented evidence by a preponderance of the evidence that a predicate act of violence occurred and that the restraining order is necessary to protect your safety, then a permanent restraining order will be granted and it will never expire.
+If the court decides that you presented evidence by a preponderance of the evidence that a predicate act of violence occurred and that the restraining order is necessary to protect your safety, then a permanent restraining order will be granted, and it will never expire.

 What happens if a restraining order is violated?

 If you are in danger, call the police immediately.
-A violation of a restraining order is a criminal offense that can lead to an arrest, a fine and jail time.
+A restraining order violation is a criminal offense that can lead to an arrest, a fine, and jail time.

-At Law Offices of Melissa Rosenblum, LLC, we have the knowledge, experience and compassion to help.
+At Law Offices of Melissa Rosenblum, LLC, we have the knowledge, experience, and compassion to help.
 The sooner you act, the sooner we can help you seek a restraining order.
-Contact us at (609) 732-3753 or send us an email to schedule your completely free initial consultation.
+Contact us at (609) 904-6262 or email us to schedule your free initial consultation.